 Not getting enough exercise can cause lethargy and fatigue.
 This may sound counter-intuitive, but your body needs to generate energy to make energy.

 I learned this lesson the hard way.
 Years ago I gave up my lunch time exercise routine to make more time for my studies and responsibilities.
 Big mistake.
 I found myself asking, "Why am I always tired?"
 Really tired.
-When I made the link to no exercise I went back to the gym.
-In no time I had more energy, was less stressed, and felt better.
+When I made the connection to my skipped exercise routine, I went back to the gym.
+Within days I had more energy and felt less stressed.
 Lesson learned.

 Stimulants can give you an energy boost, but overusing them may backfire and leave you feeling wiped out over time.
 This is because stimulants don't give you energy, they make your adrenal glands work harder and draw on your limited energy reserves.
 If you are filling your coffee cup throughout the day or you reaching for energy drinks, this may explain why you are always tired.
 Sure. you get a quick boost, but at a steep price to your already overworked exhausted adrenal glands and nervous system.

 Occasional and moderate use of stimulants can provide a needed energy boost without causing problems unless your adrenals are already weak.